mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

     * Main wording changes from R0:

-        * Instead of just changing the symmetric and Hermitian rank-k and rank-2k updates to have both overwriting and updating overloads, change *all* the update functions: rank-1 (general, symmetric, and Hermitian), rank-2 (symmetric and Hermitian), rank-k, and rank-2k
+        * Instead of just changing the symmetric and Hermitian rank-k and rank-2k updates to have both overwriting and updating overloads, change *all* the update functions in this way: rank-1 (general, symmetric, and Hermitian), rank-2, rank-k, and rank-2k

-        * Add "`C` may alias `E`" to all the new updating overloads
+        * For all the new updating overloads, specify that `C` (or `A`) may alias `E`

-        * For the new symmetric and Hermitian updating overloads, specify that the functions access the new `E` parameter in the same way (e.g., with respect to the lower or upper triangle) as the `C` parameter
+        * For the new symmetric and Hermitian updating overloads, specify that the functions access the new `E` parameter in the same way (e.g., with respect to the lower or upper triangle) as the `C` (or `A`) parameter

         * Add exposition-only concept _`noncomplex`_ to constrain a scaling factor to be noncomplex, as needed for Hermitian rank-1 and rank-k functions

     * Add Ilya Burylov as coauthor

-    * Change title from "Fix C++26 by making the symmetric and Hermitian rank-k and rank-2k updates consistent with the BLAS," to "Fix C++26 by making the rank-1, rank-2, rank-k, and rank-2k updates consistent with the BLAS."
-Change abstract to list the newly proposed rank-1 and rank-2 update changes (make them consistent with rank-k and rank-2k updates, and constrain `Scalar` to be noncomplex).
+    * Change title and abstract to express the wording changes

     * Add nonwording section explaining why we change rank-1 and rank-2 updates to be consistent with rank-k and rank-2k updates.
 Revise other nonwording sections accordingly.

-    * Add nonwording sections explaining why we don't change `hermitian_matrix_vector_product`, `hermitian_matrix_product`, or `triangular_matrix_product`
+    * Add nonwording sections explaining why we don't change `hermitian_matrix_vector_product`, `hermitian_matrix_product`, `triangular_matrix_product`, or the triangular solves

     * Reorganize and expand nonwording sections